Blake-Herbert/Time-Clock-Backend/README.md

 ## Database Setup

-Once you have MySQL installed, run these commands to create the Time Clock's database of employees:
+Once you have MySQL installed, add your password to line 15 of index.js, then run these commands to create the Time Clock's database of employees:
 ```
 CREATE DATABASE time_clock_db;
 USE time_clock_db;